scbrickley/xkcd/README.md

 This is a rudimentary version.
 The following features are still in the works, and will be added as the project progresses:

+- Custom image browser (to remove dependency on `feh`)
 - View comic title and captions
 - Search by title
 - Search by number
 - Save favorites
-- Installation via package manager
+- Installation via package manager and/or docker container
 - Proper documentation of the `xkcd` module

 ## Installation